3 Strategies for Inventory Forecasting

 Inventory forecasting can help you learn which products aren’t selling as often as they used to.
 You can use this information to plan production accordingly.
 If you have a ton of products lying around that aren’t going to sell, then you might have to toss them out and lose some money.

 There are plenty of strategies when it comes to inventory forecasting.
-However, there are some basic formulas that are helpful to know regardless of which strategy you’d like to apply to your business.
+However, there are some common formulas that are helpful to know regardless of which strategy you’d like to apply to your business.

 You should calculate these numbers before you go about picking and implementing an inventory forecasting strategy.